winitzki/scall/tutorial/programming_dhall.md

 ### Example: Concatenating and reversing non-empty lists

-Dhall's Prelude already has concatenation and reversal operations for lists (`List/concat` and `List/reverse`).
+Dhall's Prelude already has the functions `List/concat` and `List/reverse` for lists.
 To practice implementing those operations for a Church-encoded data type, consider _non-empty_ lists (`NEL : Type → Type`) defined recursively as:

 ```haskell